 Briefly he considered opening the car door and getting out.
 Maybe that would break the spell.
 But he didn't try it because he was afraid that when he stepped out he would not be in the parking lot in front of the gun shop but in the tunnel, and that the car would continue uphill without him.

-Losing contact with his little red Mitsubishi might be like slamming a door on reality, consigning himself forever to the vision, with no way out, no The car" the last mechanical monster.
-It reached the crest of the inclined-track. enough a pair of swinging doors.
+Losing contact with his little red Mitsubishi might be like slamming a door on reality, consigning himself forever to the vision, with no way out, no way back.

+The car passed the last mechanical monster.
+It reached the crest of the inclined track.
+Pushed through a pair of swinging doors.
 Into darkness.

-The doors fell shut behind The car crept forward Forward.
+The doors fell shut behind.
+The car crept forward.

 Forward.

-Abruptly it dropped as if to a bottomless pit.
+Forward.
+Abruptly it dropped as if into a bottomless pit.